boriskriger/Publications/README.md

 Kriger, B. (2026).
 Phase Transitions in Sociotechnical Systems: From Post-Labor Economics to Homeostatic Civilization.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18717900

 Kriger, B. (2026).
 Exploring the Enigmatic JuMBOs: Metallicity-Driven Fragmentation, Binary Assembly, and Survival of Jupiter Mass Binary Objects.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18728940
+Institute of Integrative and Interdisciplinary Research.
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18728940

 Kriger, B. (2026).
 Identity as Algorithmic Configuration: A Formal Theory of Personality Compressibility.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18729179